WebReflection/ucdn-test/README.md

 ## Where are dependencies?

 While backend/processing dependencies should be defined in this project root, all front-end related dependencies should be defined in the `./src/package.json` file.
-This is necessary in order to pre-resolve paths within the root of the front-end folder, but don't worry, only files related to the project will be optimized, once published, and _JS_ files will automatically resolve to those dependencies as absolute path, i.e. `/node_modules/uhtml/esm/index.js`.
+This is necessary in order to pre-resolve paths within the root of the front-end folder, but don't worry, only files related to the project will be optimized, once published, and _JS_ files will automatically resolve to those dependencies as relative path, i.e. `../node_modules/uhtml/esm/index.js`.